Skip to main content

 To request a transcript from an electronic recording, follow these procedures.

-1. Send a written request to the appropriate magistrate judge's secretary or courtroom deputy to make arrangements for transcribing the tape.
+1. Send a written request to the appropriate magistrate judge’s courtroom deputy to make arrangements for transcribing the tape.

-2. The secretary or courtroom deputy will provide the tape to a transcriber with your original request.
+2. The courtroom deputy will provide the tape to a transcriber with your original request.
 The transcriber will then contact you.
 You must make financial arrangements with the transcriber at that time.

-Once financial arrangements have been made, the transcriber will prepare an original and one copy of the transcript.
-The transcriber will provide a copy of the transcript to you and file the original in the Clerk's Office.
+Once financial arrangements have been made, the transcriber will file the original with the Clerk's Office and email a copy of the transcript to you.

-You may also purchase a copy of an audiotape by making an oral or written request to the appropriate magistrate judge's secretary or courtroom deputy.
-Follow directions given by the secretary or courtroom deputy for picking-up and paying for the tape.
+You may also purchase a copy of an audio recording by making an oral or written request to the appropriate magistrate judge’s courtroom deputy.
+Follow directions given by the courtroom deputy for picking-up and paying for the tape.
 Please see the fee schedule for the current fee.